-of Italy and its impressive architecture when catching sight of the original Schubert & Salzer tower in Chemnitz.
-In the world of big business, Schubert & Salzer is a small firm but its former machine works building in Chemnitz is a listed cultural industrial monument.
-Design was already important to the Board, even back in those days.
+Those who know the famous towers of San Gimignano, Florence or Siena must be reminded of Italy and its impressive architecture when catching sight of the original Schubert & Salzer tower in Chemnitz.
+In the world of big business, Schubert & Salzer is a small company but its former factory in Chemnitz is a listed cultural industrial monument.
+The Schubert & Salzer directors of the time believed design was very important.